Acoustic Guitar through Boss GT-8

 Piezo to Acoustic

 One of the options available in the Boss GT-8 FX-2 effect is the GS (Guitar Simulator).
-One of the settings for the parameter Type is ‘P’ -> AC that “changes a piezo pickup tone to an acoustic guitar tone”.
+One of the settings for the parameter Type is ‘P’ -> AC.
+It “changes a piezo pickup tone to an acoustic guitar tone”.

 To open the GS parameter view, double-click in the coulored area at the top half of the effect.
 Avoid the “rubber” rectangle with the Boss logo at the bottom half of the FX Floorboard effect images.
 That would switch the effect on/off.
 Also avoid the pull-down area if it exists because that pulls down a list of effect options.